The General Option (Option I) is intended for

 - those who wish specific occupational preparation for a number of fields.
 Students may focus upon the areas of American Studies, Criminology and Corrections, Social Psychology, Social Research, Ethnic Studies, Sociology of Work, and Social Problems as a way of developing their interests and knowledge in broad areas of specialization within the discipline.

-SOC 497 Methods of Social Research (3) and
+- SOC 424 Statistical Techniques in Social Research (3) and

 Courses cannot fulfill more than one requirement.